 NC Health Info is an online guide to Web sites of quality health and medical information and local health services throughout North Carolina.
 Designed to meet the needs and interests of North Carolinians, NC Health Info leads users to resources that are reliable and easy to understand.
 Links on NC Health Info are selected and maintained by North Carolina librarians.

-Ebooks via NC Live.
+Ebooks available via NC Live.

 NC LIVE is a consortium of North Carolina libraries, providing digital content and services to public and academic libraries statewide.
 Includes eBooks, magazines, newspapers, journals, media.
 ECU students, faculty, staff authenticate using the Pirate ID and password.
 Other users contact their local public library for NC LIVE access instructions and passwords.